gustavozonta/gustavozonta/README.md

 ## About Me

-I am currently pursuing Fullstack Development with a focus on ServiceNow.
-I have a strong understanding of ITIL4 principles and experience working with agile methodologies.
-With my diverse international experiences, I have developed cultural awareness and effective communication skills.
-As a digital native, I stay updated with the latest trends in front-end development.
-I am excited to leverage my skills in ServiceNow, ITIL4, and agile methodologies to create user-friendly and innovative digital experiences.
+I am deeply engrossed in the realm of Fullstack Development, channeling my efforts towards mastering its intricate nuances.
+My comprehension of ITIL4 principles stands on a solid foundation, further enriched by my hands-on involvement with agile methodologies.
+My journey through diverse international landscapes has endowed me with a heightened cultural acumen and impeccable communication finesse.
+Being a digital native, I effortlessly keep my finger on the pulse of the latest trends in front-end development.
+The prospect of melding my adeptness in ITIL4 and agile methodologies fuels my eagerness to engineer digital experiences that seamlessly intertwine user-friendliness with groundbreaking innovation.

 <br>